arunkpatra/athena/README.md

 ## The design: How do I engineer the solution?
 See [ARCHITECTURE.md](ARCHITECTURE.md)

-## The engineering: Ensure, that we deliver great quality, fast, with every release.
-Move it!
+## The engineering: Deliver great quality, fast, with every release.
 See [DEVELOPMENT.md](DEVELOPMENT.md)